-The microphone includes "high boost" and "soft boost" protection grids the alter the frequency response and accentuate high frequency signals.
+The microphone includes "high boost" and "soft boost" protection grids that alter the frequency response and accentuate high-frequency signals.

 If powered correctly the microphone will be able to handle sound pressure levels up to 144 dB SPL before clipping occurs.